-The cathedral is open from 8:00am to 7:00pm with last tickets sold at 6:00pm.
-It cost 3 euros to enter and you can pay more if you want to check out the terrace.
+The cathedral is open from 8:00am to 7:00pm with the last tickets sold at 6:00pm.
+It cost three euros to enter and you can pay more if you want to check out the terrace.
 You can buy tickets ahead of time, but I don’t think it’s necessary unless you are visiting on a weekend.
 Make sure to wear something to cover your knees and shoulders!

 The Sforza Castle was built in the 15th century by the Duke of Milan.
 It was later enlarged during the 16th and 17th centuries, making it one of the largest fortresses in Europe.
-You can enter the castle itself for free, but entrance to the museums is 5 euros.
+You can enter the castle itself for free, but entrance to the museum is five euros.
 Note that the museums are closed on Mondays.
 We were a bit “museumed-out” from a busy week of travel, so we were fine strolling through and sitting down by the large fountain outside the castle walls.

-Fun Areas to See
+Fun Areas to See in Milan